zyegfryed/django-statici18n/docs/templatetags.rst

 .. warning::

-   Behind the scenes, it's a thin wrapper around staticfiles's `static template tag`_.
-Therefore, it requires either django-staticfiles>=1.1 or Django=>1.4 to work.
+   Behind the scenes, it's a thin wrapper around the `static template tag`_.
+   Therefore, ensure that ``django.contrib.staticfiles`` is enabled - i.e is
+   added to your ``INSTALLED_APPS`` - before proceeding.

 Builds the full JavaScript catalog URL for the given locale, by joining the ``STATICI18N_OUTPUT_DIR`` and ``STATICI18N_FILENAME_FUNCTION`` settings::